 Christi's bay gelding and another mare both happen to have ligament issues and were brought back to full use after nearly a year of stall rest and hand-walking.

 We turn out all the barn horses every day that weather permits, usually from 7:30 in the morning to 4:00 in the afternoon or 4:00 pm to 7:00 am.
 We can do nighttime turnout if that is preferred.
 When weather is bad for several days, we handwalk the barn horses or ride them down the gravel driveway for exercise out of the mud once the weather permits.
 In extremely hot weather, we bring the barn horses in around noon and sometimes turn them back out after dinner for a few more hours of grazing.

 We handle breeding and foaling out of mares.
-We have several 12' x 24' stalls and round-the-clock observation.
+We have several 12' x 24' stalls and round-the-clock camera observation.
 We can imprint, halter-break and ground break young ones for our customers.
 We have ample, safe turn-out for foals and youngsters.

-Both farriers shedule their visits in advance, and are very dependable and kind to the horses.
+The farriers shedule their visits in advance, and are very dependable and kind to the horses.
 They cooperate and will nail back on a pulled shoe for each other.